bofeof/mesto/README.md

 - burger menu (width < 768px);
 - classic menu (width > 768px).

-✅ 404 page and button for redirection if something is wrong (with myltiple slashes).
+✅ 404 page and button for redirection if something is wrong (with multiple slashes).
 ✅ JWT in cookie

-🔜 jwt token in cookie (instead of local storage)

 ❔🔜 Muiltilanguage support.